Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 ECS Fargate:

 Cost model: Pay for container runtime (vCPU-seconds + GB-seconds) regardless of utilization.
-Idle containers still cost money.
+Idle or waiting containers still cost money.
+Lower per-unit rates but constant billing.

 State Management